oauth2-proxy/manifests/helm/oauth2-proxy/README.md

 You probably need to adjust your hostAliases config.
 See [here](https://github.com/oauth2-proxy/manifests/pull/164/) for detailed information.

+### To 8.0.0 - Bitnami 💀

+Version 8.0.0 removes the dependency on the Bitnami Redis subchart and replaces it with the `dandydeveloper/redis-ha` chart.
+Therefore this version introduces a breaking change to the redis subchart deployment configuration.
+Please refer to the official [redis-ha repository](https://github.com/DandyDeveloper/charts/tree/master/charts/redis-ha) for details.
+Furthermore, you can reference the redis CI test value files we use [here](https://github.com/oauth2-proxy/manifests/tree/main/helm/oauth2-proxy/ci).

+Furthermore, you can read up on why this change was necessary in [Breaking changes in Bitnami Catalog #323](https://github.com/oauth2-proxy/manifests/issues/323)

 ## Configuration

 The following table lists the configurable parameters of the oauth2-proxy chart and their default values.